Montoneros: Revolutionary Peronism

 Hodges remarked that "the program of national liberation defended by the Montoneros was an evidently populist one, predicated on the establishment of a popular state which would control and plan the economy as a necessary condition of political and economic independence."
-In their program published in Cristianismo y Revolución on behalf of Elorrio, Montoneros stayed loyal to the Perón's vision of "Christian national socialism", introducing themselves as the "armed wing of Peronism", and stating: "we set ourselves the objective of constituting with other organizations the Peronist armed movement, which together with other armed groups will develop the people's war for the seizure of power and the implementation of national socialism in which they become a reality our three flags: economic independence, social justice and political sovereignty."
+In their program published in Cristianismo y Revolución on behalf of Elorrio, Montoneros stayed loyal to Perón's vision of "Christian national socialism"—introducing themselves as the "armed wing of Peronism" and stating:

+we set ourselves the objective of constituting with other organizations the Peronist armed movement, which together with other armed groups will develop the people's war for the seizure of power and the implementation of national socialism in which they become a reality our three flags: economic independence, social justice and political sovereignty.

 In the Cuban newspaper Granma, Montoneros further elaborated:

 We are Peronists even though we come from different origins and trainings.
 Peronism has a doctrine created in 1945 that was reworked and updated during the subsequent 25 years.
 This doctrine is synthesized in the three flags of the movement: Economic Independence, Social Justice and Political Sovereignty.
 These three flags in 1970 are expressed through the need to achieve independent economic development and a fair distribution of wealth, within the framework of a socialist system that respects our history and our national culture.
 On the other hand, the doctrine was defined by its creator, General Perón, as deeply national, humanist and Christian, respectful of the human person above all things.

-— "El llanto del enemigo" in Cristianismo y Revolución (No. 28, April 1971, p.
-71.)